 Tire Installation: Our parts and service departments offer drivers a wide selection of tire brands, and our facilities are well equipped to remove your old tires and mount new ones.
 Make sure to check out our service specials for stellar savings on these trusted names.

 Tire Puncture Repair: When your tire is losing air or has a flat due to a puncture, allow our professionals to put their skills and tools to work.
 This involves removing the tire from the wheel, patching it from the inside, and remounting it.
 We guarantee to make sure each of your tires is ready for the road once again.

 Tire Pressure Check and Fill: Every time your vehicle comes in for service, our staff checks pressure levels on each tire and fills them up accordingly, free of charge.
 Schedule a service appointment today and see for yourself!

 Wheel Balancing: Keeping your wheels balanced is necessary to maintain a smooth ride as well as to lower the stress on your tires and suspension system.
 We will evaluate the need for your tire/wheel assembly, and follow through with appropriate balancing or re-balancing.

-Wheel Alignment: To help ensure proper handling, even tire wear, and fuel efficiency, we recommend having your wheels realigned in the instance of any of these situations:
+Wheel Alignment: To help keep you from asking why your car shakes when stopping, ensure proper handling, even tire wear, and fuel efficiency, we recommend having your wheels realigned in the instance of any of these situations:

 - The vehicle pulls to the right or left while driving